 What are you waiting for?
 Check it out below and prepare to be amazed forever!

 The sheer amount of enemies and bosses displayed here is almost upsetting.
 I used to pride myself on the fact that I went into these games as blind as possible as to not spoil the designs of enemies and the locales you’ll visit throughout your journey, but trying to resist a new Dark Souls III trailer is like trying to resist sour gummy worms.
 I can, but I don’t want to.

-Dark Souls II had some truly strange trailers, but the melancholy nature of True Colors seems to capture some of the thick and oppressive atmosphere that the Souls games are known for.
-An odd fit, but a fit nonetheless.
+Dark Souls II had some truly strange trailers, but the melancholy nature of True Colors seems to capture some of the thick and oppressive atmospheres that the Souls games are known for.
+Dark Souls III, an odd fit, but a fit nonetheless.